Commonwealth Games: England's Matt Walls involved in terrifying crash in VeloPark

 One man received treatment for cuts to his arm while a young girl also received minor attention.

-Eight riders in total went down in the crash on the last lap of the race, with medics and coaches immediately rushing to trackside.
+Eight riders in total, including Isle of Man's Matt Bostock, went down in the crash on the last lap of the race, with medics and coaches immediately rushing to trackside.
 One England coach climbed up the banks of the velodrome to reach Walls in the crowd.

+A statement from the Commonwealth Games Association of the Isle of Man said: "Following the incident this morning in the Men's 15km Scratch Race qualification at the Lee Valley VeloPark, Team Isle of Man rider Matt Bostock was taken to hospital for further assessment.

 The remainder of the morning session at the velodrome was cancelled and spectators were asked to leave as medical staff attended to Walls.